JavidiBneRasool/CUTBAR-TAMPLATE/replit.md

 ## Overview

 This is a full-stack web application built with React on the frontend and Express.js on the backend.
-The application appears to be a chat interface with a modern UI built using shadcn/ui components and Tailwind CSS.
+The application is the CUTBAR FINANCE community chat theme template for Google Blogger, featuring a modern chat interface with live animated backgrounds including colorful butterflies and water flow effects.
+Built using shadcn/ui components and Tailwind CSS with custom animations.
 The backend uses Drizzle ORM with PostgreSQL for data persistence and includes session management capabilities.

 ## User Preferences